 (a) Activities carried on in a public place within the authority’s area have had a detrimental effect on the quality of life of those in the locality; and

-(b) It is likely that activities will be carried on in a public place within that area and that they will have such an effectThe second condition is that the effect of the activities is, or is likely to be, of a persistent or continuing nature such as to make the activities unreasonable and therefore justifies the proposed restrictions imposed by the Order.
+(b) It is likely that activities will be carried on in a public place within that area and that they will have such an effect.

+The second condition is that the effect of the activities is, or is likely to be, of a persistent or continuing nature such as to make the activities unreasonable and therefore justifies the proposed restrictions imposed by the Order.

 There is a statutory requirement for a local authority to take reasonable steps to consult with the persons affected and statutory consultees, before considering whether it would be necessary to make a PSPO.
 [RLD 16/01/2023]

 Finance: [PH 16/01/2023].